Scott State Lake Fishing Report -

 | Species | Rating | Size | Baits, Method & Location |

-| Channel Catfish | Good | Up to 7 lbs. | Fishing various prepared and cut-baits along rocky shorelines and up in the creek. |
+| Channel Catfish | Fair | Up to 7 lbs. | Fishing various prepared and cut-baits along rocky shorelines and up in the creek. |

-| Crappie | Slow | Up to 15 inches | Jigs, minnows, or cast-netted gizzard shad under a bobber up in the creek, along deeper, rocky shorelines, and over the fish attractors is probably best. |
+| Crappie | Fair | Up to 15 inches | Jigs, minnows, or cast-netted gizzard shad fished vertically over deeper fish attractors is best. |

-| Largemouth Bass | Fair | Up to 5.5 lbs. | Casting soft plastics, swimbaits and spinner baits around laydown trees and overhanging brush along the shorelines is best. |
+| Largemouth Bass | Fair | Up to 5.5 lbs. | Casting soft plastics, weightless to lightly weighted swimbaits, and suspending jerk baits around laydown brush and timber along sun-warmed shorelines is best. |

-| Sunfish | Fair/Good | Up to 8 inches | Nightcrawler pieces fished under a bobber around the brushpiles, along deeper, rip rapped shorelines, and around laydown trees and brush. |
+| Sunfish | Fair | Up to 8 inches | Nightcrawler pieces fished under a bobber around the brushpiles, along deeper, rip rapped shorelines, and around laydown trees and brush. |

 | Saugeye | Fair | Up to 7 lbs. | Try casting shad-imitating swimbaits along deeper, rip rapped shorelines or over areas possessing rapid depth changes to the bottom. |